Squirkey89/Game-Xpress/README.md

     * Create favourites template

   ### USER STORY: Adjustments to basket 6
-    As a shopper I want to be able to review my cart so that I can make adjustments to my basket prior to checkout
+    As a shopper I want to be able to review my basket so that I can make adjustments to my basket prior to checkout

     Acceptance Criteria
     Given that the customer can make adjustments to the products that they have in their bag.
 When they get to the checkout they can make theses adjustments.
 Then the user can remove individual products or increase or decrease the quantity.